Intermodal Container Guide: Types, Uses, and Specifications

 In 2012, 20.5 million intermodal containers were in existence.
 Today, there are said to be 600 million shipping containers in use at any given time.

-So, what is an Intermodal Container?
+What Is an Intermodal Container?

 What is intermodal containerization?

-Containerization, in short, is the process of transporting goods in ISO standard containers.
+Containerization, in short, is the process of transporting goods in ISO-standard containers.

 The rise of International shipping containers with the ISO standardization

-The ISO standardization for intermodal cargo containers considerably improved the importation and exportation process through seamless international shipping of goods.
+The ISO standardization for intermodal cargo containers considerably improved the importation and exportation process through the seamless international shipping of goods.

 Indeed, intermodal ISO containers respect specific international standardized sizes fixed by the International Organization for Standardization.
 This system helped the carriers optimize their fleets and transport containers for several logistics industry sectors.